iotaledger/inx-coordinator/documentation/docs/welcome.md

 ---
-description: INX-Coordinator is the extension tasked with coordinating the grow of the tangle.
+description: INX-Coordinator is the extension tasked with coordinating the growth of the tangle.
 image: /img/Banner/banner_hornet.png
 keywords:
 - IOTA Node